10 Money Management Tips for College Students

 So where do you even start with creating a budget?
 Check out these basic budgeting apps!

 Being enrolled in college can sometimes lead to discounted prices or deals.
 Movie theaters, streaming services, insurance providers, major retailers and more are known to offer these benefits.
 It won’t hurt to look into your options, but you’ll still want to keep your guard up somewhat.

 Remember, saving ten percent on something you didn’t really need is the same as spending 90 percent on something you didn’t really need—so mentally frame those purchases accordingly.

 3. Automate your savings

 It might feel fruitless to put away a bit of your paycheck into savings each month, but that kind of perseverance pays off in the long run.
-If you’re one who struggles to save a portion of your earnings on pay day, make the decision once and for all and automate your savings.
+If you struggle to save a portion of your earnings on payday, make the decision once and for all and automate your savings.
 Most banks have a link on their website in order to help you set this up.
 If you run into questions, call your bank teller and inquire about your options.

 4. Get creative & find fun for free

 It’s tempting to go out to eat and plan social activities that revolve around spending money.
 After all, what else is there to do in life that doesn’t cost money?
 Well—a lot of things!

 David Bakke, a finance expert at Money Crashers®, suggests replacing a few nights of going out on the town with some at-home entertainment.
 Host a game night or rent a movie and enjoy a little entertainment for minimal expense.
 There’s a good chance you can find a few friends who are on board with saving some cash as well.

 This is different from automating your savings.
 We live in an age where “lazy” shopping is becoming the new norm for many.
 Automated payments for subscription services like Spotify® or Audible® can add up quickly.
 Beware of media, fashion and other shopping subscriptions that require a monthly fee.
 Instead, allocate that money toward some necessities—or just save it altogether!